Snow hits London and Paris flights, more cuts seen

 "Because Heathrow operates at almost full capacity, there is simply no room to reschedule the delayed flights," it said.

-More than 400 flights were cancelled on Friday, while on Saturday 111 flights, most of them operated by IAG's (ICAG.L) British Airways, were cancelled and hundreds of passengers spent the night in Heathrow's terminals.
+More than 400 flights were canceled on Friday, while on Saturday 111 flights, most of them operated by IAG's British Airways, were canceled and hundreds of passengers spent the night in Heathrow's terminals.

 BA said there had been a knock-on effect because many of its planes were in the wrong place after Friday's snow.